 Spoiler alert: Maybe don't eat lunch while reading this article, especially if you cooked that lunch in what you thought was a clean Instant Pot.
 Also, plan on cleaning your Instant Pot now.
 Darcy Lenz on MyRecipes.com noted that a friend of hers didn't clean the condensation collector on her Instant Pot and then found maggots growing in it.

 No jokes about a little extra protein, please.
 This sight is not one you want to see in an appliance you use to cook meals.
-In order to save you from this experience, let’s talk how to clean your Instant Pot.
+In order to save you from this experience, let's talk about how to clean your Instant Pot.
 These cleaning tips will help you prevent both bug-related disasters and simple problems like food odors.

 First, if your Instant Pot has detachable accessories, these are pieces you want to clean every time you use the appliance.
 You might simply clean out the inner pot and wipe down the outside after each use, but while that gets the big stuff, it leaves things like food particles and moisture in parts of the appliance.